 The Museum’s Holocaust Institute for Teacher Educators (HITE) works with university and college education faculty to prepare them to incorporate Holocaust content and pedagogy into methodology coursework.
-By addressing the Holocaust with pre-service teachers, there is an opportunity to prepare them to effectively teach about the Holocaust in their future classrooms.
-The program balances Holocaust history, examining USHMM education resources, and discussing pedagogical considerations.
+By addressing the unique contexts of teaching and learning about the Holocaust with pre-service teachers, there is an opportunity to prepare them to more confidently integrate Holocaust education in their future classrooms.
+The program balances the history of the Holocaust, examining Museum education resources, and discussing pedagogical considerations.